 Jockey win %

-Both measure the percentage of starts resulting in wins over a recent period.
-Trainer win % reflects the barn’s overall form — are they getting horses ready to run?
+Both measure wins as a percentage of starts.
+Trainer win % reflects the barn’s overall form.
 Jockey win % reflects the rider’s current form at this track.
-Both matter; the combination of a high-percentage trainer and jockey together is the strongest signal.
+The combination of high-percentage trainer and jockey together is the strongest signal.

 A–Z Horse Racing Terms Index

-This A–Z horse racing terms index helps you quickly find definitions for any horse racing term used in the sport.
-Click any term to jump to the full definition in its category section above.
+This A–Z index helps you quickly find any horse racing term used in the sport.
+Click any term to jump to its full definition in the category section above.

-The pony horse provides calm companionship during the high-tension walk from paddock to gate — essential for nervous or hot horses.
+The pony horse provides calm companionship during the walk from paddock to gate — essential for nervous or hot horses before a race.

 What are the most important horse racing terms for beginners?